a-barinov/liteqube/README.md

  - In case you need to ignore a file, it shall be put into `whitelist.<vm name>`.
 To ignore all files or all dirs in a certain dir, put `.any_file` or `.any_dir` file into a dir.

 ### Using 'core-keys' for key or password storage
-As of Liteqube 0.91, core-keys supports providing files, passwords and ssh keys to other qubes on request.
+As of Liteqube 0.93, core-keys supports providing files, passwords, ssh and gpg keys (collectively called key material) to other qubes on request.
+You can use `lq-addkey` command in dom0 to put key material into core-keys qube.
+This script provides instructions on how to retrieve key material in the qube that needs to use it.
+Here are some details on the underlying setup in case you want to do some customisations:

-- Files: You need to save a file under `/home/user/<qube name>/<filename>`, this file can then be requested only by that qube through `liteqube.SplitFile` service.
-Don't forget that this file needs to be added to `/etc/protect` dir (either as checksum or whitelist) otherwise it will be quarantined during the next boot.
+- **Files**: In core-keys, you need to save a file under `/home/user/<qube name>/<filename>`, this file can then be requested only by that qube through `liteqube.SplitFile` service.
+Don't forget that this file needs to be added to `/etc/protect` dir (either as checksum or whitelist) otherwise it will be quarantined during the next core-keys start.
-- Passwords: `/home/user` dir contains `password-<qube name>` scripts, receiving token (e.g. username) as command line option and printing password to stdout.
+- **Passwords**: `/home/user` dir contains `password-<qube name>` scripts, receiving token (e.g. username) as command line option and printing password to stdout.
 It is called by `liteqube.SplitPassword` service that can be used by other qubes for password provisioning.
-If there is no password present in core-keys, a qube can call `liteqube.SplitPassword` in dom0, you will then be prompted for password and also prompted if it shall be saved into core-keys.
-Have a look at core-decrypt or core-rdp scripts to see how this works.
+If there is no password present in core-keys, a it will call `liteqube.SplitPassword` in dom0, you will then be prompted for password and also prompted if it shall be saved into core-keys.
-- SSH keys: this is based on ability of ssh-agent to run on a different machine.
+- **SSH keys**: this is based on ability of ssh to use ssh-agent over a socket that can be passed from a different qube.
 You store your ssh keys in core-keys in `/home/user/.ssh` as you would do normally.
 In a qube that needs to use these keys you should start `liteqube-split-ssh.socket` and you should *not* start local ssh-agent.
-Have a look at core-vpn-ssh scripts to see how this works.
-- GPG support: similar to ssh-agent, this is based on gpg-agent being able to work over network.
-Done in preparation for mail qubes integration.
+- **GPG keys**: similar to ssh-agent, this is based on gpg-agent being able to work over socket passed from another qube.
+This setup assumes your master key is located in vault and you use subkey of that key for email encryption and signing.
+Add your private and public subkeys to gpg in core-keys qube, and add your public key to a qube that needs to use private subkey securely.
+In that qube you should start `liteqube-split-gpg.socket` and you should *not* start local gpg-agent.

 ### Using Tor Browser with 'core-tor'
 1. Create an AppVM for Tor Browser